Pride & Prejudice (2005 film): Home media

+2025 re-release

+For its 20th anniversary, film was re-released on 18 April 2025.
+The re-release made $5 million by its second weekend.

 Reception

+Critical response

-Pride & Prejudice was only the second film version after "the famed, but oddly flawed, black-and-white 1940 adaptation, starring Greer Garson and Laurence Olivier", and until 2005, The Times considered the 1995 television adaptation "so dominant, so universally adored, [that] it has lingered in the public consciousness as a cinematic standard."
-Wright's film consequently met with some scepticism from admirers of Austen, especially in relation to plot changes and casting choices.
-"Any resemblance to scenes and characters created by Miss Austen is, of course, entirely coincidental," mocked The New Yorker's film critic.
-Given Austen's characters were landed gentry, especially criticised was the re-imagining of the Bennetts as country bumpkins, lacking even the basics of table manners, and their home "a barnyard".
+Pride & Prejudice was only the second film version after "the famed, but oddly flawed, black-and-white 1940 adaptation, starring Greer Garson and Laurence Olivier", and until 2005, The Times considered the 1995 television adaptation "so dominant, so universally adored, [that] it has lingered in the public consciousness as a cinematic standard".
+Wright's film consequently met with some scepticism from Austen's admirers, especially in relation to plot changes and casting choices.
+"Any resemblance to scenes and characters created by Miss Austen is, of course, entirely coincidental", mocked The New Yorker's film critic.
+Given Austen's characters were landed gentry, especially criticised was the reimagining of the Bennets as country bumpkins, lacking even the basics of table manners, and their home "a barnyard".

-Comparing six major adaptations of Pride and Prejudice in 2005, The Daily Mirror gave the only top marks of 9 out of 10 to the 1995 serial and the 2005 film, leaving the other adaptations behind with six or fewer points.
-On the review aggregation website Rotten Tomatoes, the film has a "certified fresh" approval rating of 86% based on reviews from 182 critics, with an average rating of 7.7/10.
+Comparing six major adaptations of Pride and Prejudice in 2005, The Daily Mirror gave the only marks of nine out of ten to the 1995 serial and the 2005 film, leaving the other adaptations with six or fewer points.
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 87% based on reviews from 186 critics, with an average rating of 7.7/10.
 The website's consensus reads: "Sure, it's another adaptation of cinema's fave Jane Austen novel, but key performances and a modern filmmaking sensibility make this familiar period piece fresh and enjoyable."
-On Metacritic the film has an average score of 82 out of 100, based on 37 reviews, indicating the film received "universal acclaim".
-Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.
+On Metacritic the film has an average score of 82 out of 100, based on 37 reviews.
+Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.